buildpacks/spec/platform.md

 - The lifecycle SHALL write the same app image to each `<image>` tag
 - The app image:
-    - MUST be an extension of the `<run-image>`
+    - MUST be an extension of the `run-image` in [`analyzed.toml`](#analyzedtoml-toml)
       - All run-image layers SHALL be preserved
-      - All run-image config values SHALL be preserved unless this conflict with another requirement
+      - All run-image config values SHALL be preserved unless this conflicts with another requirement
     - MUST contain all buildpack-provided launch layers as determined by the [Buildpack Interface Specfication](buildpack.md)
     - MUST contain one or more app layers as determined by the [Buildpack Interface Specfication](buildpack.md)
     - MUST contain one or more launcher layers that include: